PhotonQuantum/pysjtu/docs/advanced.rst

 --------------

 The :class:`Session` object contains iSJTU session state, handles login operation, and persists certain parameters and some inner states across requests.
-And it has several HTTP request interfaces to help you send requests as a logged user.
+And it has an HTTP request interface to help you send requests as a logged user.

 In the :ref:`QuickStart`, we use `create_client` function to acquire a :class:`Client`.
 Under the hood, `create_client` creates a :class:`Session` for you.
 But if you need features like session persistence, proxies and tuned timeout, you